 Captain Sarah Smyre contacted Concord Police Department Crime Analyst, regarding crime statistics for Public Property and Non Campus Building located at Rocky River Golf Club.
-Concord Police Department did not provide any Incident Reports for the calendar year 2019 for the specified locations.
-Captain Smyre also utilized the Concord Police Department online public records database and did not locate any reportable offenses.
+Concord Police Department did not provide any Incident Reports for the calendar year 2020 for the specified locations.

+database and did not locate any reportable offenses.
 For a detailed description of the property please see the Geography section located in Appendix III of this document.